changeworld/azure-docs.ja-jp/articles/storage/files/storage-how-to-use-files-windows.md

 # The value given to the root parameter of the New-PSDrive cmdlet is the host address for the storage account,
 # <storage-account>.file.core.windows.net for Azure Public Regions. $fileShare.StorageUri.PrimaryUri.Host is
-# used because non-Public Azure regions, such as soverign clouds or Azure Stack deployments, will have different
+# used because non-Public Azure regions, such as sovereign clouds or Azure Stack deployments, will have different
 # hosts for Azure file shares (and other storage resources).
 $password = ConvertTo-SecureString -String $storageAccountKeys[0].Value -AsPlainText -Force
 $credential = New-Object System.Management.Automation.PSCredential -ArgumentList "AZURE\$($storageAccount.StorageAccountName)", $password